batanoffs/e-books/README.md

 -   [ ] decide on how much you want to use material ui (performance issues)
 -   [ ] updated carousels functionality buttons etc
 -   [ ] fix catalog hover buttons issues and functionality
+-   [ ] fix issues with Menu component from Material UI for anchorEl property

 ## Usage